April 10, 2026

 What Is the Difference Between a Performance Improvement Plan and a Written Warning?

-Yes, California law does not require employers to follow a progressive discipline process before issuing a PIP.
-Your employer can move directly to a formal structured plan without any prior warnings.
-However, if your employee handbook or employment contract sets out a specific disciplinary procedure and your employer skipped steps, that inconsistency may matter.
-It is also worth asking whether your employer applied the same process to other employees in comparable situations, or reserved it specifically for you.
+Yes.
+California law does not require employers to follow a progressive discipline process before issuing a PIP.
+Your employer can move straight to a formal structured plan with no prior coaching sessions or written warnings.
+However, if your employment documentation or company handbook outlines a specific disciplinary procedure and your employer skipped steps, that inconsistency may matter.
+It is also worth asking whether your employer applied the same process to other employees in comparable roles, or reserved it specifically for you.

 Is a Performance Improvement Plan Considered an Adverse Employment Action Under California Law?